Wait—that’s got to be an exaggeration. It’s not like the reporter is actually quoting the charge sheet—

 As Michael Daly reports at The Daily Beast, the address where the defendant was said to have so wantonly damaged these officers’ uniforms is in fact the address of the Ferguson Police Department, which recently took over from the colon-searchers in Deming, New Mexico, as America’s favorite.
 Did the above-named defendant go down there voluntarily and throw blood upon their uniforms?
 No he did not.

 The above-named defendant was 52-year-old Henry Davis, who was a Henry Davis but not the Henry Davis they were looking for.
 This Henry Davis had the bad luck to be caught in a driving rainstorm on the highway, reportedly missing the exit for St. Charles and ending up in Ferguson.
-Having pulled over to wait out the rain, he became the prey of an officer who ran his plate and found an outstanding warrant for “Henry Davis.”
+Having pulled over to wait out the rain, he was found by an officer who ran his plate and found an outstanding warrant for “Henry Davis.”

 In this emergency-room photo, you can see where Davis got the blood that he allegedly “transferred” to the uniforms of the officers who beat and kicked him.
 Possibly while they were beating and kicking him, but the report is not totally clear as to when said transfer occurred.